-The financial demands on new students and scholars are typically highest at the beginning of the academic year because tuition, health insurance fees and housing deposits are typically due at the beginning of the academic year.
-In order to meet these obligations, you can elect to:
+We understand that the financial demands on students and scholars are typically highest at the beginning of the academic year.
+This is because tuition, health insurance fees and housing deposits are typically due at the beginning of the academic year and they all have to be taken care of right away.

 - Use a money transfer service such as Western Union or Moneygram